Step-by-step installation instructions are available in the Getting started section.

 Where:

-1. <DECKHOUSE_REVISION> — the Deckhouse edition, such as ee for Enterprise Edition, ce for Community Edition, etc.
+1. <DECKHOUSE_REVISION>: DKP edition.
+For example, ee for Enterprise Edition, ce for Community Edition, etc.

 • Resource file, etc.

-Here is an example of a command to run the installer container for Deckhouse CE:
+Here is an example of a command to run the DKP Community Edition installer container from the Stable release channel:

 docker run -it --pull=always \